libertyernie/CrosspostSharp/README.md

 * Windows Vista or higher
 * .NET Framework 4.5 or higher

-NOTE: In this branch, Inkbunny support is incomplete, and Tumblr support isn't accessible at the moment.

 Authentication
 --------------

 To use this application, you must connect it to both your Weasyl and Tumblr accounts.
 Information for both will be stored in the file WeasylSync.json, so keep that file secure!

-To upload to Inkbunny, you need to log in each time you run the program.

 ### Weasyl